youweicheng/Basic_Web_Crawler/README.md

  18. requests_use4 : use json function to turn str into dict

- 19.requests_auth : post request and auth request
+ 19. requests_auth : post request and auth request

+ 20. requests_proxy : use free proxy on requests package